json-schema-org/referencing/draft-handrews-jri.md

 * _uniform compound document:_ a compound document in which all primary resources are of the same data format
 * _mixed compound document:_ a compound document in which the primary resources are of different data formats

+### Reference Semantics

+* _object-level semantics:_ The object containing the reference keyword is completely replaced by the reference target, regardless of the presence of any other properties or the semantics of the context specification, if any
+* _keyword-level semantics:_ The reference target is processed, and its results combined with those of other keywords in the same object as the reference keyword, according to the relevant context specification

 # JRI Fundamentals

 ## IRI Behavior in JRI {#iri-behavior}